BlissRoms-x86/blog/_posts/2021/2021-08-11-updates-august-2021.md

 - Miscellaneous fixes

 With this release, we support the following devices:
 - Asus ROG 3 (obiwan)
 - Redmi Note 7 Pro (violet)

-Sadly following devices are dropped from Official Support:
+Unfortunately, starting from this release these devices are no longer supported.
+No builds will be available for the following devices:
 - Mi 9T (davinci)
 - Redmi Note 5 / Redmi 5 Plus (vince)

-If any maintainers are willing to support these devices, they can go throught requirements and apply for maintainership.
+If any maintainers are willing to support these devices, please review the requirements apply for our maintainership program.

-That’s it for this week!
+That’s all for this week!
 Happy flashing!